Nonlocality of Majorana Modes in Hybrid Nanowires: Device and Experiment

-Theoretical regimes of behavior for the dot-wire system are illustrated schematically in Fig.~\ref{Fig3}a.
-At zero magnetic field and no wire states less than the dot charging energy, ABSs in the dot form loops (left panel), the smaller for odd dot occupancies, as discussed and measured previously~\cite{Pillet2010,Mason2011,Chang2013,Lee2013}.
-As sub-gap wire states split and move toward zero energy with applied field, dot and wire states anticross (middle panel).
-Finally, in the topological regime, wire states coalesce to a zero-energy state (red line), which can split when interacting with dot states, depending on the separation of the two MBSs (right panel).
+The theoretical regimes of behavior for the dot-wire system are illustrated schematically in Fig.~\ref{Fig3}(a).
+At zero magnetic field and with no wire states below the dot charging energy, ABSs in the dot form loops (top panel), the smaller for odd dot occupancies, as observed previously~\cite{Pillet2010, Mason2011, Chang2013, Lee2013}.
+As subgap wire states split and move toward zero energy with applied field, dot and wire states anticross (middle panel).
+Finally, in the topological regime, wire states coalesce to a zero-energy state (red line), which can split when interacting with dot states, depending on the separation of the two MBSs (bottom panel).

-To experimentally investigate dot-wire interaction in the ABS and MBS regimes, gate voltages were swept along a wire isopotential, passing through consecutive resonances of the end dot.
-Figure~\ref{Fig3}b shows interaction of dot states and wire ABSs at $B$ = 0.5~T, plotting conductance along with model spectra, as described below.
-At $B$ = 1~T, the resonance between the zero mode and the dot level at $ V_{\rm dot}\sim 1.75$~V appears as a splitting of the zero bias peak into a characteristic diamond shape (Fig.~\ref{Fig3}c).
+To apply the above method to the midgap state in device A, the gate voltages have been swept along a wire isopotential, passing through consecutive resonances of the end dot.
+Figure~\ref{Fig3}(b) shows interaction of dot states and wire ABSs at $B = 0.5$~T, plotting conductance along with model spectra, as described below.
+At $B=1$~T, the resonance between the zero mode and the dot level at $V_{\rm dot}\sim 1.75$~V appears as a splitting of the zero-bias peak into a characteristic diamond shape [Fig.~\ref{Fig3}(c)].
 In contrast, the zero-bias peak at $V_{\rm dot} \sim 1.5$~V does not show any detectable splitting.
-Throughout the whole $V_{\rm dot}$ gate scan, the near-zero sub-gap state remains disconnected from the visible gap edge or other sub-gap states.
-We attribute the near-zero-bias peak in Fig.~\ref{Fig3}c to MBSs with finite overlap.
-The fit of the model (see Supplementary information) shows excellent agreement with experimental data across both resonances.
+Throughout the whole $V_{\rm dot}$ gate scan, the near-zero subgap state remains disconnected from the visible gap edge or other subgap states.

-Regardless of locality, a sub-gap state can always be decomposed into two Majorana components, $\gamma_L$ and $\gamma_R$, with corresponding wave function amplitudes $u^{(L,R)}_\sigma(x)$.
-For well separated MBSs these amplitudes are concentrated near the left (quantum dot) and right ends of the wire.
-We define non-locality as the overlap integral summed over spin index $\sigma$,

-so that highly non-local MBSs have $\Omega \rightarrow 0$, while conventional ABSs have $\Omega \rightarrow 1$.
-The absolute value in the definition (Eq.~1) means that vanishing $\Omega$ implies {\em spatially} separated MBSs.
-The quantum dot is modeled as a single spinful orbital state that is coupled to the lowest energy wire state via tunneling amplitudes $t_L$ and $t_R$, proportional to the respective Majorana wave functions at the position of the dot-wire barrier.
-Fit parameters are the splitting of wire states, $\delta$, away from resonances, and the spin canting angles $\theta_{L,R}$ of the Majorana wave functions at the dot-wire interface relative to the spin direction of the dot state, reflecting spin-orbit coupling in the wire.